edjairaguiar/edjairaguiar/README.md

 - 🏡 Brazilian, based in Petrolina - PE;
 - 📕 I'm an undergraduate in Computer Engineering at the Federal University of Vale do São Francisco;
 - ⚛️ I work as a Software Engineering Intern @ Descomplica;
-- 🤖 I also used to work as a Technological Education Teacher.
+- 🤖 I also used to work as a Technology Education Teacher.
 <br>
 <div align="center">
     <img height="170em" src="https://github-readme-stats.vercel.app/api?username=edjairaguiar&show_icons=true&theme=highcontrast&include_all_commits=true&count_private=true" />